struct/isoalloc/README.md

 ## Design

-You can think of Isolation Alloc as a [region based](https://en.wikipedia.org/wiki/Region-based_memory_management) memory allocator.
-If you are familiar with the implementation of arenas in other allocators then the concepts here will be familiar to you.
+At a high level IsoAlloc creates zones which are used to manage regions of memory that hold individual allocations of a specific size.
+If you are familiar with the implementation of arenas in other heap allocators then the concepts here will be familiar to you.

 ![Design of isoalloc schema](/misc/isoalloc_design.svg)